hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Query parameters:

-* id: requried exactly once: This is a sink id of a dataframe sink occuring in the structure endpoint
+* id: required exactly once: This is a sink id of a dataframe sink occurring in the structure endpoint

 Payload: